minerva-ml/steppy/ISSUE_TEMPLATE.md

-There are couple of things that will make the processing of your issue faster:
+There are two things that will make the processing of your issue faster:

-* Use labels to categorize your issue,
-* Make sure that you are using the latest version of the branch of your choice (usually `master` or `dev`),
+1. Make sure that you are using the latest version of the code,
-* In case it is a `bug` issue, it would be nice to provide more technical details or python script that reproduces your error.
+1. In case of bug issue, it would be nice to provide more technical details such like execution command, error message or script that reproduces your bug.

 Thanks!

-minerva.ml Team
+Kamil & Jakub,

+*core contributors to the [minerva.ml](https://minerva.ml)*